Mitigating radio frequency interference in CHIME/FRB real-time intensity data: introduction

-In this work, we describe our strategy for mitigating RFI in the CHIME/FRB data.
-CHIME/FRB science requirements combined with its data rate (1500 TB/day) introduced computational challenges that led to the design and development of extremely optimized software from scratch.
 As a brief overview, CHIME/FRB masks RFI through a long sequence of iterative operations in a real-time pipeline.
-These operations have been fine-tuned in order to account for the computational cost while simultaneously minimizing the false positive and false negative rates.
+These operations have been fine-tuned in order to account for the computational cost while simultaneously minimizing the false-positive and false-negative rates.
 The pipeline computes a time-varying RFI mask for the frequency-channelized intensity data, so that RFI can be suppressed prior to the dedispersion transform.
 This technique is the first step in our RFI mitigation and is the only one that works directly with the intensity data to lower the number of false positives from $\sim10^5$ to a few per day, while detecting FRBs at an unprecedented rate \citep[][]{Collaboration:2021wz}.
 Despite being designed for a specific instrument, our algorithms could in principle be applied to other real-time searches of radio transients such as pulsar surveys.

 The paper is organized as follows.
 We present an overview of the CHIME/FRB software pipeline in \S\ref{sec:chimefrb_pipeline}.
 In \S\ref{sec:rfi_transform_chains}, we present a detailed account of our RFI mitigation strategy.
 We discuss results, unsolved problems, and potential opportunities for improvement in \S\ref{sec:discussion}.
 Throughout, we adopt the CHIME/FRB data as a running example.